-Corporate management at Siemens Bank adheres to the targets and requirements of the Bank's business strategy.
-It is not possible to implement the Bank's business strategy and to achieve the specified target returns without consciously taking on risk.
-Siemens Bank's risk strategy is based on the requirements of the business strategy and constitutes the framework for identifying, assessing, managing and monitoring risk within Siemens Bank.
+The regulatory requirements for risk management, capital Corporate management at Siemens Bank adheres to the adequacy and liquidity together form the regulatory frametargets and requirements of the Bank's business strategy. work for the risk management system at Siemens Bank.
+It is not possible to implement the Bank's business strategy In particular, Siemens Bank ensures that it complies at all and to achieve the specified target returns without contimes with the requirements of the Capital Requirements sciously taking on risk.
+Siemens Bank's risk strategy is based Regulation (CRR) and the Capital Reguirements Directive on the requirements of the business strategy and consti-IV (CRD IV) as well as the related regulations and circulars. tutes the framework for identifying, assessing, managing This includes continuous compliance with and monitorand monitoring risk within Siemens Bank. ing of the equity, large obligor, liquidity and compensation standards as well as the German Minimum Requirements for Risk Management at Banks (MaRisk BA).
+Also, the Bank ensures continuous compliance with the regulatory requirements for the operations of its branch offices.